RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

 ```

 ### Component Changes

 In additon to the product representation changes, there are a few changes to component representation.

 #### Component Naming

-A minor change was made to the component naming in the new alpha VEX files.
-The `product_version.name` and `product.name` fields for components will not include any version information, even when fixed in the new alpha VEX files.
+A minor change was made to the component naming in the new beta VEX files.
+The `product_version.name` and `product.name` fields for components will not include any version information, even when fixed in the new beta VEX files.

 ```json
 # Example of legacy VEX component naming for unfixed component